It’s great to see you in class today for the second part of creating an infrastructure for Idea Generation.

 Because we can apply the same thing to the content marketing that we do.
 Here’s how:

 If you write a 2000 words article, you can do two things with it:

-2) publish it in 200 word articles, because it will help you generate about 10 new articles for your site.
+2) publish it in 400-word articles, because it will help you generate about 10 new articles for your site.
 I know, right?
 A whole lot of new articles, instead of just one.

-– less time you have to spend with idea generation, because you turn ONE idea into tens of new articles.
+– less time you have to spend with idea generation because you turn ONE idea into several new articles.